How to Be Effective In Mindful Parenting

 Firstly, mindfulness is the practice of living in the moment.
 It is the awareness that emerges through paying attention, on purpose, in the present moment.
 You’ll also be non-judgmental to unfolding a moment-by-moment experience.

 Mindfulness is a state of mind that allows you to be fully aware of the present moment.
-In other words, it’s a state of being present and fully engaged with whatever you’re doing at the moment, maintaining a moment-by-moment awareness of your thoughts.
+It means being present and fully engaged with what you’re doing.
+You maintain a moment-by-moment awareness of your thoughts.

 You accept your feelings, thoughts, bodily sensations, and your surrounding environment without judging them.
 In other words, you observe your thoughts and feelings without judging them as good or bad.
 For example, you don’t believe that there’s a “right” or “wrong” way to think or feel in a given moment.

-By being mindful, you’re aware of where you are in the world, how you’re feeling on the inside and out, and what you’re thinking.
+By being mindful, you’re aware of where you are in the world.
+You know how you’re feeling on the inside and out.
+You also recognize what you’re thinking.

 Mindfulness is a good thing.
 It’s about looking at your world with more acceptance and less judgment.
-The idea of bringing your awareness to the present moment is the core of meditation that’s been studied and practiced for many years.
+Bringing your awareness to the present moment is a fundamental concept in meditation.
+This concept has been studied and practiced for many years.

 You should practice mindfulness meditation because it has psychological, physiological, and social benefits.
 It will help you to reduce anxiety and depression and increase your coping mechanisms for dealing with stress.